rajesh0397/zstd-rpm/README.md

 Note,

 - The `el7` part of the filename will change (possiblty) to `el8` or `el9` depending on your build platform/where you are building this RPM

+#### References and more

+- SPEC File was derived from: https://src.fedoraproject.org/rpms/zstd/blob/rawhide/f/zstd.spec
+- Tests are disabled/removed
+- PATCH-1 and PATCH-2 have been removed as well